-Uyo, the capital of Akwa Ibom State located in the coastal southern part of the country.
-According to the 2006 Nigerian National Census, the population of Uyo City is 427,873.
+Uyo, the capital of Akwa Ibom State located in the coastal southern part of the country with a population of about 500,000.
 The city has a tropical climate.
 Rainfall is substantial most months of the year, and the short dry season has minimal effect.
 The city stays notably neat and hospitable to foreigners and its original inhabitants.
-The best time to travel to Uyo

 How To Get To Uyo City

 Access Uyo city via road or air.
 Reach the city by road through the A342 highway as well as Abak road, Nwaniba Road, Itu Road, Oron Road, Idoro road and Aka road.
 Road transportation is the most common means of getting into Uyo City, travellers can use their private vehicles or public transportation.
 Outside Uyo transport bus companies like ABC Transport and Young Shall Grow motors offer trips daily from major cities into Uyo City.
-The price of the bus trips ranges from N5,000 to N8,000.
-Trips from neighbouring cities like Port Harcourt take 3 to 4 hours while farther locations like Abuja and Lagos take 6 to 8 hours.
+Trips from neighbouring cities like Port Harcourt take about 3 while farther locations like Abuja and Lagos take 12 to 13 hours.